DwordPtr/qmk_firmware/keyboards/ergodox_ez/keymaps/rask2/README.md

 - assumes `\` is vim leader and that you use NERDCommenter
 - that `<C-b>` is your tmux prefix
 - that you share opinions of the author
+- abstraction level in the code is lower than I'd like

 ## Building and flashing